Terms & Conditions

 *Your ultimate weight goal needs to be at least 10lbs below your starting weight and no lower than BMI 20.
 If your weight drops below BMI 20 your coach will put you in touch with his or her manager who may advise you to stop following the programme for the time being – and consult your doctor.

-The WW weight loss and wellness Plan was developed by respected health professionals.
+The WW weight loss and wellness Program was developed by respected health professionals.
 However, WW isn’t a medical organization and we can’t give you medical advice.
-We strongly urge you to consult with your primary health care provider (e.g., physician or nurse practitioner) before starting any plan that could result in weight loss, even if weight loss is not your goal.
+We strongly urge you to consult with your primary health care provider (e.g., physician or nurse practitioner) before starting any program that could result in weight loss, even if weight loss is not your goal.
 We encourage you to maintain your weight within the healthy weight guidelines endorsed by the World Health Organization, equivalent to a Body Mass Index (BMI) between 18.5-25.0.
 However, we recognize that BMI is an imperfect measure of an individual’s health and that other factors may be a more robust predictor of certain health outcomes.
 You can calculate your BMI here.

 We also urge you to get periodic medical checkups.
 Weight loss can create physical changes that should be medically monitored.
 Studies have shown, for example, that weight loss can aggravate gallbladder illness.
 Weight loss is not advised for people with BMI below the healthy range.
 Medical monitoring is especially important for people with a known medical condition.
-The Plan encourages a healthier pattern of eating and the development of healthy lifestyle habits, however it is not intended to treat any illness or disease.
+The Program encourages a healthier pattern of eating and the development of healthy lifestyle habits, however it is not intended to treat any illness or disease.
 In addition:

-- Since Dec 6, 2015, WW has accepted individuals from 13 to 17 years of age for studio membership as long as they have written medical permission from their health care provider indicating a BMI in the 95th percentile or higher and a 3-month weight goal.
+- Since Dec 6, 2015, WW has accepted individuals from 13 to 17 years of age for WW membership as long as they have written medical permission from their health care provider indicating a BMI in the 95th percentile or higher and a 3-month weight goal.
 The weight goal will not be assigned by WW staff.
 Upon registering, parents or guardians must:

 - Provide documentation from the individual’s health care provider giving permission to follow the plan, and include current BMI percentile and 3-month weight goal.
 To be eligible for membership, the BMI must be at the 95th percentile or above.
 Eligibility for membership is accepted based on the provision of documentation from a health care provider.